mjakubowski84/parquet4s/site/docs/docs/introduction.md

 permalink: docs/
 ---

-This page is a work in progress.
-It is dedicated to the latest release candidate version of Parquet4s.
-For a documentation of stable version 1.x of the library please refer to [Readme](https://github.com/mjakubowski84/Parquet4s).

 # Introduction

 Parquet4s is a simple I/O for [Parquet](https://parquet.apache.org/).
 Allows you to easily read and write Parquet files in [Scala](https://www.scala-lang.org/).